voxelru/expcoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `gobyted` for your own use.
+You can ignore this section if you are building `crowdcoind` for your own use.

-gobyted/gobyte-cli binaries are not included in the GoByte-Qt.app bundle.
+crowdcoind/crowdcoin-cli binaries are not included in the Crowdcoin-Qt.app bundle.

-If you are building `gobyted` or `GoByte Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `crowdcoind` or `Crowdcoin Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: